Jaeiya/aniwatch/README.md

 # Read Me

-Aniwatch is designed to find a single anime episode on your hard drive from SubsPlease and move it to a watched folder.
-I'm too lazy to do this manually, so I wrote this very simple script.
+Aniwatch is a CLI application designed to find a user-specified anime episode, at the working directory, filtered by SubsPlease Fansub group.
+If found, it will update your Kitsu watch list and move the file to a "watched" folder.

 ## Getting Started